truezoneio/menumix-landing/content/hakkimizda.md

 Terms of Service Agreement
 Overview of Agreement
-This Terms of Service Agreement (the “Agreement”), along with any attached schedules, annexes, or appendices, outlines the governing terms for the relationship between the Service Provider and the Customer (referred to collectively as the “Parties” or individually as a “Party”).
+This Terms of Service Agreement (the "Agreement"), along with any attached schedules, annexes, or appendices, outlines the governing terms for the relationship between the Service Provider and the Customer (referred to collectively as the "Parties" or individually as a "Party").

 Acceptance of Terms
-By either (i) registering on the Dashboard and selecting a Pricing Plan or clicking “Sign Up” on our Website, or (ii) accessing or utilizing the System and/or Services (except where the Parties already have an existing commercial agreement covering similar subject matter), the Customer consents to abide by these Terms of Service.
+By either (i) registering on the Dashboard and selecting a Pricing Plan or clicking "Sign Up" on our Website, or (ii) accessing or utilizing the System and/or Services (except where the Parties already have an existing commercial agreement covering similar subject matter), the Customer consents to abide by these Terms of Service.
 Should the Customer disagree with any part of these Terms, they must refrain from registering on the Dashboard or using the System and/or Services.

 Definition of Parties
 Customer: Refers to any individual or organization that uses or accesses the System and/or Services under the terms outlined in these Terms and Conditions.